lpattori/lpattori.github.io/_posts/2019-08-10-Image Classifier.markdown

 url-docs:
 url-demo: "https://lpattori.pythonanywhere.com/photologue/photo/"
 is-slow: false
-description: Program to aid in correct data labeling for Neural networks.
+description: Program to enable correct data labeling for Neural networks.
 Accepts multiple and single labels.
 It can generate a CSV file with the labels.

 ---